 In addition, a drug’s half-life will play a role in how long it will be detectable.
 Percocet has a half-life of about 3.5 hours, meaning it takes the body about that long to process half of the drug.
 But trace amounts can be detected by lab tests for much, much longer.

 There is no safe way to detox faster from Percocet.
 You have to just let your body process the drug and eliminate it from your system at its own rate.

 If you have been abusing Percocet and have become dependent upon it, you might experience withdrawal symptoms when you stop using the drug.
 If you are dependent, you will begin craving Percocet once the drug’s brain effects wear off.
 Withdrawal symptoms can be very painful and, sometimes, dangerous.

 Anyone who is facing withdrawal from Percocet or other opioids is encouraged to visit a detox center.
-Detoxing at home can be dangerous, because opioid withdrawal can be very uncomfortable and how long it lasts is unpredictable.
-At detox, a professional staff will help you safely wean off of Percocet and transition into treatment.
+Detoxing at home can be dangerous because opioid withdrawal can be very uncomfortable and how long it lasts is unpredictable.
+At detox, professional staff will help you safely wean off of Percocet and transition into treatment.

 Call our treatment specialists today to determine your long-term plan for recovery.